 Strange as this may sound, one of the most difficult challenges I contend with is figuring out how to explain that this site is actually not a real business.
 As I outlined in my controversial Rejecting My Ikigai piece, I’ve oddly elected to separate that which brings me meaning in purpose from that which pays the bills.
-In keeping a relatively low stress gig at a marketing agency, I am better able to market Japan’s hidden gems.
+In keeping relatively low stress gigs as a freelance marketer, I am better able to promote Japan’s hidden gems.
 Without needing to worry about finances, I am able to throw money at the problem of low awareness with a reckless abandon.
 As a result, my content has been able to achieve levels of awareness that local government can only dream of attaining.

 Alas, up until this point, I don’t believe I’ve ever divulged why I invest every single expandable yen that I earn into marketing Japan.
 Put simply, my promotional budget for my own content easily dwarfs that of many of the prefectures.
 Odd as that may seem at first glance though, you need to understand that I derive great pleasure from visiting and introducing all of these off the beaten path destinations.
 Moreover, the problem of promoting Japan’s lesser known sides is uniquely suited to a person such as myself.
 While I’m not the best marketer or writer out there, few with those skills also possess the depth of my knowledge about Japan.

 Of course, I was not always so enmeshed in the cult of Japan.
 In fact, it was only quite recently that I became so enamored with what my friends jokingly refer to as #DonnyThings.
-Back in the year 2015, I was chafing at the bit from the doldrums of working at a borish company.
+Back in the year 2015, I was chafing at the bit from the doldrums of working at a boring company.
 Feeling the itch to join a startup, I hit up a good buddy who at the time was one of the top vacation rental hosts in Osaka.
-Soon after, I found myself functionally working as his CMO on the side for the better part of a year while also juggling my comfy agency gig.
-Needless to say, I definitely paid a toll healthwise yet the months we shared were a caffeine-fueled whirlwind of creativity.
+Soon after, I found myself functionally working as his CMO on the side for the better part of a year while also juggling a comfy agency gig too.
+Needless to say, I definitely paid a toll health-wise yet the months we shared were a caffeine-fueled whirlwind of creativity.

 One of the objectives that we tried to accomplish back then was establishing a brand for my friend’s company that was independent of platforms such as Airbnb.
 Though he was indeed the king of the market, his firm had no real identity awareness among consumers.
 As such, his entire business was at the whim of algorithmic changes among the vacation rental platforms.
 To rectify this tricky predicament, we resolved to create a virtual concierge that would help travelers better experience Japan.
 By bridging the chasm between known and unknown, and matching people with allures that aligned with their individual interests, we theorized that tourists would then be able to authentically experience the culture.